 - that Christianity and the other two major Abrahamic religions view Satan’s role as nearly the same.

 Now, I’d like to challenge these traditional understandings and present an alternative viewpoint.
 This is a viewpoint that can only be understood by actions and words left behind for us by a man named Jesus of Nazareth.
-This man, who claimed both to be sent from God and to be equal with God didn’t view the relationship between God and Satan in the same way that our traditional understanding of Job does.
+This man, who claimed both to be sent from God and to be equal with God, didn’t view the relationship between God and Satan in the same way that our traditional understanding of Job does.
 This man didn’t believe that God used Satan as a tool to bring about character building or refinement of the soul.
 This man didn’t believe that God used Satan as a tool to bring His secret, heavenly purposes.

 Instead, this man WAS God’s secret, heavenly purpose revealed in flesh.
 And when God’s ultimate purpose walked the earth, He took a strikingly aggressive, take-no-prisoners, slaughter-them-all attitude toward Satan and his kingdom.

-Through the examination of the life of Jesus that will follow, one can be left with no doubt that a great paradigm shift in power between God and the kingdom of darkness needed to occur, and indeed did occur, through Jesus’s sacrificial death.
+Through the examination of the life of Jesus that will follow, one will be left with no doubt that a great paradigm shift in power between God and the kingdom of darkness needed to occur, and indeed did occur, through Jesus’s sacrificial death.
 This power inversion occurred in the life, work, and death of Jesus Christ, as recorded in the pages of New Testament.

 The life of Jesus as recorded in the New Testament forces us to see the Book of Job in a different light.
 And it is only through this Light that we will ever see the relationship between God and Satan for how it really is.